tahonermann/text_view/README.md

 directory.

 # Usage
-`text_view` is currently a header-only library.
-To use it in your own code, add include paths for the `text_view/include` and Origin installation locations, and include the `text_view` header file:
+[Text_view] is currently a header-only library.
+To use it in your own code, add include paths for the `text_view/include` and [Origin] installation locations, and include the `text_view` header file:

 ```C++